microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-00.md

     - If you don't have one, [Sign Up for an Azure account](https://azure.microsoft.com/en-us/free/).
     - If you already have an Azure account, make sure you have at least [Contributor access instructions](https://docs.microsoft.com/azure/role-based-access-control/check-access)) for the resource group in which you'll provision Azure resources.

-    > [!IMPORTANT]
-    > Your IT organization may provide you access to an Azure resource group, but not the entire subscription.
-If that's the case, take note of that resource group name and make sure you have `Contributor` access to it, using the instructions mentioned above.
+    *Your IT organization may provide you access to an Azure resource group, but not the entire subscription.
+If that's the case, take note of that resource group name and make sure you have `Contributor` access to it, using the instructions mentioned above.*

 1. Install all the pre-requisites listed below and make sure they're working correctly: